“Dang Good Cleaning for that Dang Good Feeling!”

 • Pet Symptoms

-Unfortunately, it is not just humans that can suffer the consequences of poor Indoor Air Quality.
-It can be a problem for your pet too.
+Unfortunately, poor indoor air quality can affect not just humans but also pets.
 Pets may show symptoms before you do.
-Surely you have heard of coal miners using canaries or mice in the past to detect carbon monoxide and other dangerous gases?
+Surely, you have heard of coal miners using canaries or mice to detect carbon monoxide and other dangerous gases.
 Look out for signs of lethargy or trouble breathing in your pet.

 • Gas, Smoke and Carbon Monoxide Alarms